The right class for you

 Go to our class schedule, and scroll over class names for complete descriptions.

 Toning/strengthening Focus: All yoga, and particularly “Flow Yoga”, “Astanga Flow,” “Power Flow,” and “Yogalates” class types.
+You can also try classes with teachers who are known for offering more athletic movements and/or advanced pose options.
 Alignment Yoga classes will also help you understand how to do poses more precisely and therefore increase their strengthening benefits.

 Flexibility Focus: All classes, although Yogalates may focus on this a bit less.
 For a deeper focus on flexibility, try Yin Yoga.

 Moderately paced movement: Try our general “Yoga” classes, rather than “Flow Yoga” classes.
-Sivananda, Kripalu, Reboot, Anusara, and Hatha Yoga classes work too!
+Sivananda, Kripalu, Reboot, and other classes work too!
+You can also check out some of our teachers whose classes offer modifications for various conditions.

 Injury & trauma sensitive: Try Gentle Yoga, Yoga 1, Alignment Yoga, Anusara Yoga, and Yoga 1 Misfits.
-Please also review teacher bios to learn which of our teachers are also trained in Physical Therapy.
+Please also review teacher bios to learn which of our teachers are also trained in Physical Therapy, teachers with alignment-focused cuing, and teachers featuring modified/gentle options.

 Level 2 is for intermediate students.